Vietnam AI Stars 2026

 Submission/Preparation Requirements

-- Updated Slide Deck: Teams can update their presentation from Round 1 based on feedback.
+- Updated Slide Deck: Teams can update their presentation from Round 1 based on feedback and re-submit through the website for Round 2.
 This deck can be more fine-tuned and can include new developments (e.g. new results, improved demo screenshots, pilot test data, etc.).
 It must still be submitted in advance (by a deadline a few days before the semi-final event) to organizers for smooth screen-sharing or as backup.
 The slide limit remains ~15 slides (teams should focus on clarity and impact).

 - Presentation Skills: Teams are encouraged to practice their timing.
 Speaking clearly and within the 10-minute slot is crucial.
 Organizers will share tips or a coaching webinar on how to make an effective pitch and handle Q&A.